sovrin-foundation/old-sovrin/getting-started.md

 ## Evaluate the Invitation

-To make this guide more convenient, the sovrin CLI package installs a sample Faber College invitation to < CLI ROOT > / scripts / sample / faber - invitation.sovrin.We’re going to use this file as if we had downloaded it from Faber.
+To make this guide more convenient, the sovrin CLI package installs a sample Faber College invitation to < CLI ROOT > / scripts / sample / faber - invitation.sovrin.
+We’re going to use this file as if we had downloaded it from Faber.
 (Remember, in normal usage, Alice’s Sovrin app would be doing a lot of these steps automatically.)

 ```
 ALICE> show sample/faber-invitation.sovrin